MorganKryze/ConsoleAppVisuals/docs/introduction/first_app.md

 > - If `response` is `null`, `response?.Status` will return `null`.
 > - If `response` is not `null`, `response?.Status` will return `response.Status`.

-Finally, let's add a `EmbedText` element to display the user's response on the console.
+Finally, let's add a `EmbedText` *interactive* element to display the user's response on the console.
 [Learn more](https://morgankryze.github.io/ConsoleAppVisuals/references/ConsoleAppVisuals.Elements.EmbedText.html)

 ```csharp
 EmbedText text = new EmbedText(